 Naloxone - Brief advice - Guide for workers

-Vouchers for no cost naloxone are available through a range of settings including hospital and community pharmacies, prisons, primary care settings, alcohol and other drug services, Clean Needle Program sites and will be provided alongside preventing and responding to the adverse effects of opioids brief advice (PDF 285KB).
+Vouchers for no cost naloxone are available through a range of settings including hospital and community pharmacies, prisons, primary care settings, alcohol and other drug services and Clean Needle Program sites.
+Vouchers are provided with brief advice (PDF 285KB) on preventing and responding to the adverse effects of opioids.

 Vouchers can be presented to a pharmacist in exchange for naloxone.
 See the list of registered community pharmacies in SA here.

 Opioids may cause adverse health effects such as dependence, slowed breathing and even death.
 Opioids include pharmaceutical opioids, that is, medicines used for pain, and non-pharmaceutical opioids, such as heroin.
 The average Australian drug-related death last year was a middle-aged person who was taking prescribed pharmaceutical opioids in combination with other prescribed pharmaceutical drugs.

 A known side effect of opioids is the potential to slow and stop breathing, even when used as directed.
 This is often referred to as an overdose.
 When the strength of opioids is not known (e.g. when heroin is used), the risk is even greater.
 The term ‘overdose’ can be misleading as often these deaths can occur from usual or prescribed doses in combination with other drugs, and are usually accidental.